 Ready to get help?

-Since residential stays usually last between 6 and 12 months, therapeutic communities often treat people with long histories of drug addiction, crime involvement and psychological problems.
+Since residential stays usually last between 6 and 12 months, therapeutic communities often treat people with long histories of drug addiction, criminal involvement, and psychological problems.

-Hearing stories and the struggles of other addicts helps create a family unit.
-In some cases many addicts would prefer to talk with complete strangers about their struggles rather than family or friends because of the embarrassment factor.
+Hearing stories and the struggles of other addicts help create a family unit.
+In some cases, many addicts would prefer to talk with complete strangers about their struggles rather than family or friends because of the embarrassment factor.